Everything about Health Information System

 4.4 Patient Portals

-A patient portal is a web page which enables a patient to view their own health records, such as their treatment history, current medications, and any upcoming appointments.
+A patient portal is a web portal that enables patients to view their health records, such as their treatment history, current medications, and any upcoming appointments.

 A patient portal is often available around the clock, seven days a week, and may be accessed from any internet-enabled device, such as a smartphone, desktop computer, laptop computer, or tablet.

-Appointments can be made and direct communication with the healthcare staff is also possible with a patient portal.
+Appointments can be made and direct communication with the healthcare staff is also possible through a patient portal.

 4.5 Clinical Decision Support